 Other than religious circumcision, the reasoning for cutting off the foreskin usually falls into the ‘Medical’, ‘Cultural’ or ‘Rite of Passage’ categories.
 Medical circumcision which removes the foreskin as a requirement for so called ‘health’ benefits (there are no health benefits from circumcision unless it’s to remove a malignant growth) is carried out in The Philippines and South Korea (where myth induced herd mentality…through misinformation / disinformation and ‘rite of passage’ justification have emerged from the general confusion about why the procedure is performed).
 Interestingly, both of these countries were at one time occupied by the U.S military.
 Circumcision was then introduced into those two nations, whereupon it was promoted, eventually entrenching itself as a universal custom in a relatively short time span.
 The Philippines is reported to circumcise 93% of its male population when they are pre-pubescent boys, usually without anaesthetic.
 In South Korea, virtually no circumcision was performed before 1945 as it goes against Korea’s long and strong tradition of preserving the body as a gift from parents, but according to a 2002 study, 86.3% of South Korean males aged 14–29 were circumcised.
 It would seem that circumcision is now carried out almost universally (95%) on 10 to 12 year old boys under local anaesthetic from a combination of intense peer pressure and tenacious false, fixed beliefs from disinformation about the foreskin.
 Both, The Philippines and South Korea are evidence of how quickly this barbaric, atrocious and emasculating practice can entrench itself into a population.
 For totally unjustified and mystifying reasons these two nations are now denying their males the right to blissful pleasures obtained from their foreskin.
 Both countries are seemingly oblivious to the human rights issue and unfortunately there doesn’t seem to be any challenge or discouragement towards the practice, nor any resistance to halt the epidemic proportion of circumcisions in those two countries.

 The Dogon are an ethnic group living in the central plateau region of Mali, in Western Africa.
 Their population numbers between 400,000 and 800,000.
 In Dogon thought, male and females are born with both sexual components.
 The clitoris is considered male, while the foreskin is considered to be female.
 Originally, for the Dogon, man was endowed with a dual soul, and circumcision eliminates the superfluous one.
 Rites of circumcision thus allow each sex to assume its proper physical identity.
 Boys are circumcised in age groups of three years, counting for example all boys between 9 and 12 years old.
 This marks the end of their youth, and they are now initiated.
 The blacksmith performs the circumcision.
 Afterwards, they stay for a few days in a hut separated from the rest of the village people, until the wound has healed.
 The circumcision is a reason for celebration and the initiated boys go around and receive presents.
 They make music on a special instrument that is made of a rod of wood and calabashed that makes the sound of a rattle.
 The village of Songho has a circumcision cave ornamented with red and white rock paintings of animals and plants.
 Nearby is a cave where music instruments are stored.
 The newly circumcised men must walk around naked for a month after the procedure so that their achievement in age can be admired by the citizens of the tribe.
 This practice has been passed down for generations and is always followed, even during winter.
-They are one of several African ethnic groups that practices female genital mutilation.
+They are one of several African ethnic groups that practices female cutting.
 The majority of the Dogon women practice a class 2 circumcision, meaning that both the clitoris and the labia minora are removed.
 Girls are circumcised around the age of 7 or 8 years, sometimes younger.
 Circumcision for both male and female is seen as necessary for the individual to gain gender.
 Before circumcision they are seen as ‘neuter’.
-It’s seriously sad and lamentable when cultures seemingly become so entrenched in their own delusions that they become unshakibly entrenched with rock-like tenacity.

 Many South Pacific Island nations such as Fiji, Vanuatu, Samoa, Tokelau, Tonga, Niue, Tahiti and some Indigenous Australian Aboriginal tribes in Arnhem Land and the desert areas of the Northern Territory (it’s thought that circumcision was introduced to them by Indonesian travellers who were circumcising themselves as Islamic people) and parts of Western and South Australia perform male circumcision as a cultural requirement or male rite of passage.
-Depending on the culture, circumcision is either done in pre-pubescence, early adolescence or teenage.
+Depending on the culture, circumcision is either done in pre-pubescence, early adolescence or teenage years.
 If males are not circumcised they cannot partake as full members of these societies and are ostracised, so unfortunately keeping their foreskins is not an option for these men.
-Somehow, male rites of passage rituals have become emasculation ceremonies which basically torture and inflict excrutiating pain on individuals by cutting off their foreskin, severing permanently the preciously laden treasure trove of nerve endings.
-It’s blatantly sickening that if males of those cultures keep their foreskins, they are jeered, ridiculed, tormented and ostracised.
-In Tonga, Samoa, Niue and Tikopia, it is a source of shame not to be circumcised, and women will not look at a man with a foreskin, because he is “not a real man.”
-It seems virtually impossible to halt this practice on these Island nations which don’t seem to know the sensory value of foreskins, and instead treat it with derision.
-What a dreadful and tragic state of affairs circumcision is for those hundreds of thousands of men living in those cultures who have to endure the sex torture violation of having their foreskins amputated without anaesthetic.
-How is this practice of circumcision to be challenged in those Pacific Island nations?
+In Tonga, Samoa, Niue and Tikopia, it is a source of shame not to be circumcised, and women will not look at a man with a foreskin, because they believe he is “not a real man.”
+It is such a sad state of affairs that to be considered a real man they have to give up the jewel of their masculine erotic birthright.